bytecodealliance/wasmtime/docs/langref.rst

 value is computed at runtime by :inst:`global_value`, possibly using information provided by the linker via relocations.
 There are multiple kinds of global values using different methods for determining their value.
-Cretonne does not track the type of a global value, for they are just values stored in non-stack memory.
+Cranelift does not track the type of a global value, for they are just values stored in non-stack memory.

-When Cretonne is generating code for a virtual machine environment, globals can be used to access data structures in the VM's runtime.
+When Cranelift is generating code for a virtual machine environment, globals can be used to access data structures in the VM's runtime.
 This requires functions to have access to a *VM context pointer* which is used as the base address.
-Typically, the VM context pointer is passed as a hidden function argument to Cretonne functions.
+Typically, the VM context pointer is passed as a hidden function argument to Cranelift functions.

 .. inst:: GV = vmctx+Offset